cloudmesh-community/book/chapters/prg/python/python-install.md

 ```

 so the environment is always loaded.
 Now you are ready to install
-cloudmesh.
+Cloudmesh.

-Check if you have the right version of python installed with
+Check if you have the right version of Python installed with

 ```bash
 $ python --version